bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 The following tips may improve your editing experience.

 ### Auto-save delay
 Some editors are saving our work so fast by default, that nearly every keystroke leads to a new file version and the regeneration of the corresponding page.
-When we are in the process of changing sensitive content like front-matter parameters this can easily bring down Hugo’s server, because Hugo can’t process inconsistent files.
+When we are in the process of changing sensitive content like front matter parameters this can easily bring down Hugo’s server, because Hugo can’t process inconsistent files.

 Then, we have to restart the server, which is not a big deal but gets annoying after a while.
 It’s better to set the auto-save delay to a greater value, which lets us save consistent file versions manually.